Y0Coss/docs-fork/pages/storage_and_backup/file_storage/file_storage_service/getting_started/guide.en-gb.md

 ---
-title: File Storage Service - Getting started (Alpha)
+title: File Storage Service - Getting started (Beta)
 excerpt: "Learn how to set up and manage OVHcloud’s File Storage Service with your OpenStack project.
 This guide covers CLI setup, share creation, client access, and mounting on your VMs."
 updated: 2025-10-21
 ---